Code-Institute-Submissions/gardoyle27-MilestoneProject1/README.md

 ## Testing

-During the building of this website each component was checked in 3 main browsers.
+### During the building of this website each component was checked in 3 main browsers.
 Edge, Firefox and google chrome.

-links where tested to ensure that the navigation behaved as expected. unfortunatley the submit button is throwing a 405 error when trying to post.
+### links where tested to ensure that the navigation behaved as expected. unfortunatley the submit button is throwing a 405 error when trying to post.
 I did search the web for a resolution but any that I found were not able to resolve this.

-before uploading all code was tested in the requested html/css validators
+### before uploading all code was tested in the requested html/css validators

 ## Credits
 ### Regular Expression
 In order to validate the email address the regex from [stackoverflow](https://stackoverflow.com/questions/5601647/html5-email-input-pattern-attribute) was used

 ### Submit input
-the following link was used as part of trying to fix the redirect issue I faced [Stackoverflow](https://stackoverflow.com/questions/44221250/redirecting-to-a-page-after-submitting-form-in-html)
+### The following link was used as part of trying to fix the redirect issue I faced [Stackoverflow](https://stackoverflow.com/questions/44221250/redirecting-to-a-page-after-submitting-form-in-html)

 ## Media
-with the exception of the logo which was created by me, all other photo's have been taken from the [Greenpark Pharmacy Facebook page](https://www.facebook.com/Green-Park-Pharmacy-344888668942728/?ref=page_internal) and permission was given by Fintan Moore of Greenpark Pharmacy
+### with the exception of the logo which was created by me, all other photo's have been taken from the [Greenpark Pharmacy Facebook page](https://www.facebook.com/Green-Park-Pharmacy-344888668942728/?ref=page_internal) and permission was given by Fintan Moore of Greenpark Pharmacy

+### All other associate media that has been created is contained in [assets/supportfiles](./assets/supportfiles)

 ## Special Thanks
 ### I'd like to give a special thanks to my mentor Gurjot Singh and to the very helpful student care team